• Skip to primary navigation

 frosting cinnamon rolls

-Place the cinnamon rolls, individually, on a baking sheet in the freezer and flash freeze.
-Wrap each cinnamon rolls individually in plastic wrap and a layer of foil to protect against freezer burn.
+Place the rolls, individually, on a baking sheet in the freezer and flash freeze.
+Wrap each roll individually in plastic wrap and a layer of aluminum foil to protect against freezer burn.
 When you are ready to enjoy one, remove from the freezer and unwrap from foil and plastic.
 Let it thaw at room temperature and them rewarm briefly in the microwave (too long and it will get soggy) or wrap in foil and reheat in oven after it has thawed at 300 degrees F.

-Check out more delicious sweet roll recipes:
+Check out more delicious roll recipes:

-• Lemon Rolls
+• 30 Minute Rolls

-• Orange Rolls
+• Small Batch Dinner Rolls

-Quick Cinnamon Roll Recipe
+• Cinnamon Roll Cake

-4.91 from 20 votes
+4.94 from 30 votes

 1 Hour Cinnamon Rolls